-CP101 INTRODUCTION TO COMPUTING (ACCELERATED) (1.5 credits/30 clock hours) This accelerated course is designed to provide students with a solid foundation in using personal computers and the current version of the Microsoft Windows operating system.
-Although there are no prerequisites for this course, it is recommended that the student have prior experience with a Windows-based personal computer.
+CP101 INTRODUCTION TO COMPUTING (1.5 credits/30 clock hours) This accelerated course is designed to provide students with a solid foundation in using personal computers and the current version of the Microsoft Windows operating system.
 Prerequisite: None.

 GE112 INTRODUCTION TO CONVERSATIONAL SPANISH (2.0 credits/36 clock hours) In this course, students will be exposed to Spanish through a variety of teaching methods and learn basic Spanish communication skills relevant to their majors.
 Units of study include: pronunciation, phonics, small talk, Spanish conversations in their program of study, and relevant cultural differences.
 While the main goal is to learn some basic conversational Spanish, learning the culture and language go hand-in hand.
 Prerequisite: None.